Last updated on July 7th, 2020

 Since I’m definitely partial to buying only organic strawberries, I was really interested to learn about the research California strawberry growers are doing to refine their growing practices; For example, some experiments aim to change the balance of microscopic organisms in the soil to combat common strawberry diseases and pests.

-When we got back from our honeymoon in Tokyo, I made mochi every day for about a month straight.
+When we got back from our honeymoon in Tokyo where we ate wagashi all day long, I made mochi every day for about a month straight.
 It’s a texture thing – stretchy, chewy, pillowy, and soft all at once.
 I’m obsessed.
-Plus, when it’s midnight and you’re suddenly craving something slightly sugary, whipping up a batch of mochi is ten times quicker than a dozen cookies.
+Plus, when it’s midnight and you’re suddenly craving something slightly sugary, whipping up a batch of mochi is ten times quicker and more satisfying than a dozen cookies.

-Once you try it, this is one of the easiest and most addicting desserts you’ll ever make.
-While I typically boil or broil mochi, we’re steaming in the microwave for this one.
-This is what I like to call my quick and easy microwave mochi.
+Once you try it, this is one of the easiest and most delicious desserts you’ll ever make.
+While I typically boil or broil mochi, you’ll steam the mochi in the microwave for this one, which makes it that much quicker.

 You can chop up the mochi itself to eat alone or as a yummy ice cream or other dessert topping, but trust me – the combination of red beans, strawberry, and mochi really shouldn’t be ignored.
 It’s a delicious marriage that is slightly sweetened, juicy, pillowy, and stretchy all in one bite.
 Yup, this is what dreams are made of, guys.